Blood Type and Crossmatch

 What might affect my test results?

-A crossmatch that's done more than three days before a transfusion could have inaccurate results.
+A crossmatch that's done more than 3 days before a transfusion could have inaccurate results.

 How do I get ready for this test?

 You don't need to prepare for this test.
 But be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.